twlevelup/syd-levelup-2-red-team/README.md

 ### Windows

 We don't use Windows, so you're on your own.
-I recommend checking out the [Lua website](http://www.lua.org), the [Loverocks website](http://luarocks.org/), and the [LÖVE](http://love2d.org/) for more information.
+We recommend checking out the [Lua website](http://www.lua.org), the [Loverocks website](http://luarocks.org/), and the [LÖVE website](http://love2d.org/) for more information.
+Google is also your friend.

 ### Making it go